settlemint/docs/docs/launch-platform/self-hosted/installing-on-an-existing-cluster/quick-start-examples-trial-installation/installation-trial-cluster.md

 Enjoy exploring the SettleMint Platform!

-**NOTE:** This trial installation of the SettleMint platform might not include the full functionalities of the platform.
-To explore a full-scale, premium tier of the SettleMint Platform, consider reaching out to the SettleMint team for a premium trial or subscription.
+**NOTE:** This sandbox installation of the SettleMint platform might not include the full functionalities of the platform.
+To explore a full-scale, premium tier of the SettleMint Platform, consider reaching out to the SettleMint team for a premium sandbox or subscription.